-Short Fiction About the Afterlife: Set on the Soul Path
+Short Fiction About the Afterlife: Path of the Soul

 None of us remembered how we had gotten there.
 We had no conscious recollection of our past.
 We were the same yet different; we weren't children nor were we elderly...we simply were.